 Most slow cookers have a maximum power rating of less than 300 watts, making them relatively safe to leave on all day or overnight.
 However, make sure the unit is placed on a surface that can withstand spills–just in case contents boil over.

-If the cooker overheats, check the thermostat and replace if faulty.
+- If the cooker overheats, check the thermostat and replace it if it is faulty.

 Slow cookers are inexpensive to replace compared to buying a replacement heating element or controls.
 If these components are faulty, try repairing them yourself before buying a new element or controls.
 If the element or controls are damaged beyond repair, it may be most cost-effective to buy a new slow cooker.